Mani Peninsula: French influence and Ottoman invasions

 After the failed revolt of 1770, the Ottomans sought to control Mani through the appointment of a new bey.
-In 1784, Tzanetos Grigorakis, a member of the powerful Grigorakis clan, accepted the position.
-In 1798, the Ottomans learned he was conspiring with French agents sent by Napoleon to orchestrate a revolt, and deposed him.
-He continued to cause trouble from his fortified island home on Marathonisi (modern Cranae).
+In 1784, Tzanetos Grigorakis from the powerful Grigorakis clan was induced to accept the position.
+In 1798, the Ottomans learned he was conspiring with French agents sent by Napoleon to orchestrate a revolt, and deposed him in favour of Panagiotis Koumoundouros.

-In 1803, the Ottomans discovered that Grigorakis had received a shipment of French weapons, and resolved to eliminate him.
-In the Ottoman invasion of Mani in 1803, the Kapudan Pasha, a high-ranking Ottoman naval commander, led a large force of Albanians into Mani.
-The Ottoman army set up base at Gytheio, directly across from Marathonisi.
-Equipped with the French weapons, Grigorakis, with his sons and followers, prepared for a siege.
+In 1803, the Ottomans discovered that Grigorakis had received a shipment of arms from the French, and resolved to eliminate him.
+During the Ottoman invasion of Mani that same year, the Kapudan Pasha, the grand admiral of the Ottoman navy, led a large force into Mani.
+His army set up base at Gytheio, directly across from Grigorakis's fortified home on the island of Marathonisi.
 The Ottoman fleet blockaded the island, and their artillery inflicted significant damage.
-After a brief siege, Grigorakis and his men slipped out of the fort during the night and fled inland.
-With their target gone, the Ottomans abandoned the siege.
-Grigorakis continued to organize raids until his death in 1808.
+After a brief siege, Grigorakis, with his sons and followers, slipped out of the fort during the night and fled inland.

-During the 1803 invasion, the Ottomans removed bey Panagiotis Koumoundouros because he had allowed Zanetos Grigorakis to receive weapons from the French.
-They replaced him with Antony Grigorakis, a cousin of Zanetos.
+During the 1803 invasion, the Ottomans removed bey Panagiotis Koumoundouros because he had allowed Tzanetos Grigorakis to receive arms from the French.
+They replaced him with Antony Grigorakis, a cousin of Tzanetos.
 The Ottomans invaded Mani in 1807 and again in 1815; they were repulsed each time.

-In 1810, bey Grigorakis resigned in favor of his son-in-law, Konstantis Zervakos.
-The Maniots were hostile to Zervakos and deposed him.
-Clans in Gytheio elected Theodoros Zanerakos, nephew of Grigorakis, as their leader.
-During the 1815 Ottoman invasion of Mani, Zanerakos was removed from power and replaced by Petros Mavromichalis.
+In 1810, bey Antony Grigorakis resigned in favour of his son-in-law, Konstantis Zervakos.
+The Maniots were hostile to Zervakos, and drove him out.
+That same year, clan chiefs assembled in Gytheio and elected Thodoros Zanetakis, nephew of Tzanetos Grigorakis, as their leader.
+During the 1815 Ottoman invasion of Mani, Zanetakis was removed from power and replaced by Petros Mavromichalis.
 Known as "Petrobey", he was the first bey from Mesa Mani (Inner Mani).
 In 1819, he joined the Filiki Eteria, a 19th-century Greek secret society opposing Ottoman rule, which by 1821 was prepared to revolt.